andreasbm/lit-translate/README.md

 **Features**

 * Simple API that can return a translation for a given key using the dot notation (eg. `get("home.header.title")`)
-* Works with well with JSON based translation structure.
+* Works well with JSON based translation structures
-* Can interpolate values into the translations.
+* Can interpolate values into the translations
-* Customizable (choose your own translations loader, how to interpolate values, empty placeholder etc).
+* Customizable (choose your own translations loader, how to interpolate values, empty placeholder etc)
-* Caches the translations for maximum performance.
+* Caches the translations for maximum performance
-* Contains a `lit-html` directive that automatically updates when the language changes.
+* Contains a `lit-html` directive that automatically updates when the language changes
-* Approximately 800 bytes gzipped.
+* Approximately 800 bytes gzipped

 ## 🎉 Install the dependency